Swiss-based Dufry buying Folli duty-free ops

-ATHENS, Oct 10 (Reuters) - Greek retailer Folli Follie has agreed to sell a controlling stake in its local duty-free operations to Dufry, a Switzerland-based global travel retailer.
+ATHENS (Reuters) - Greek retailer Folli Follie (HDFr.AT) has agreed to sell a controlling stake in its local duty-free operations to Dufry (DUFN.S), a Switzerland-based global travel retailer.

 The Swiss company will pay 200.5 million euros ($258.6 million) for a 51 percent stake in Folli’s duty-free operations, which includes a network of 90 shops at 45 locations across the country, the retailer said in a statement.